BaKeMoNo0/Crystal-Chaser/README.md

 ## Introduction
 **Welcome to the Crystal Chaser project !**

 This document provides an overview of the game concept, along with current and planned features.

-"Crystal Chaser was developed entirely using Unreal Engine Blueprints, as it is my first project on the engine.
+<i>Crystal Chaser was developed entirely using Unreal Engine Blueprints, as it is my first project on the engine.
 This approach allowed for rapid prototyping and a better understanding of Unreal’s workflow.
-Future improvements may include optimizations or a partial rewrite in C++."
+Future improvements may include optimizations or a partial rewrite in C++.</i>

 ## Concept
 Crystal Chaser is an arcade-style game where you control a character that moves horizontally across the screen.
 When reaching the left or right edge, the character seamlessly teleports to the opposite side, creating a continuous movement loop.